Feyerabend/cc/ch08/addition/model/ctl/README.md

 The distinction matters for verification strategy.
 Safety violations are found by reachability analysis (has the bad state been visited?).
-Liveness violations require detecting *trapping cycles* — strongly connected components of non-halting, non-serving, or otherwise "stuck" states from which the good event is unreachable.
+Liveness violations require detecting *trapping cycles*--strongly connected components of non-halting, non-serving, or otherwise "stuck" states from which the good event is unreachable.